Definition: "An ergogenic aid is any substance or phenomenon that enhances performance "

 ![]() The researchers used standardised questionnaires before and after they gave the subjects supplements: the Positive and Negative Syndrome Scale questionnaire [PANSS] and the Montgomery-Asberg Depression Rating Scale questionnaire [MADRS] to assess the subjects' mental health.
 The lower the scores, the better your mental health.

-The figure below shows that the subjects that had taken fish oil supplements still scored better than the subjects that had been given a placebo years after the supplementation had taken place.
+The table below shows that the subjects that had taken fish oil supplements still scored better than the subjects that had been given a placebo years after the supplementation had taken place.
+Click on the table for a lager version.

 Mechanism